 Writing Style: engaging, descriptive

-Plot Complexity: high complexity
+Plot Complexity: moderate complexity

 Plot Complexity: intricate twists